-Why do governments need to borrow money?
+Coronavirus: Where does the government borrow billions from?

 Debt rises when there is a deficit, and falls in those years when there is a surplus.

+In August 2021, it was £2.2 trillion.
+The figure almost exceeds the size of the UK economy, with debt having reached 97.6% of gross domestic product (GDP).

+Debt levels as high as this haven't been seen since the early 1960s when the UK was paying off the debts of World War Two.

-The government does repay debt on the due date, but usually has to borrow new money anyway.
+The government does repay debt on due dates, but usually has to borrow new money - and take on more debt - to do so.